ansys/pyturbowizard/Documentation/ConfigFile.md

          },
       ...
 ```
 Now you can specify values your boundary condition and geometric expressions, that are available in your expression template.
-Make sure to leave the values blank, if you use profile data.
+Make sure to leave the corresponding values blank, if you use profile data.

-Under the ``` locations ``` section the different regions of your mesh have to be mapped accordingly.
+Under the ```locations``` section the different regions of your mesh have to be mapped accordingly.
 Please note that every location input is a list, so that you can map multiple regions, e.g. ``` ["inlet1","inlet2"] ```.
 Interfaces can also be specified for periodic and general interfaces or mixing plane models.

 ```
 "Case_1": {